-The Chuck Fruit Aquatic Center enjoyed a successful first year by any measure - it provided an onsite swim facility for Edwardsville High School students, served as a training facility for competitive athletes at all levels, hosted competitive swimming events that served a wide spectrum of swimming abilities, and worked in partnership with various outreach programs by providing a swim facility for their participants.
+The Chuck Fruit Aquatic Center enjoyed a successful first year by any measure - it provided an onsite swim facility for EHS students, served as a training facility for competitive athletes at all levels, hosted competitive swimming events that served a wide spectrum of swimming abilities, and worked in partnership with various outreach programs by providing a swim facility for their participants.

-Superintendent Lynda Andre couldn't be more pleased with the Aquatic Center's success.
-"We had great expectations for this facility, and it is gratifying to see that it has exceeded them.
+We couldn't be more pleased with the Aquatic Center's success.
+We had great expectations for this facility, and it is gratifying to see that it has exceeded them.
 It's certainly a valuable addition to our school district, providing increased opportunities for our students.
-And it can't help but be a boost to the local economy, when 500-800 swimmers come to town to compete in weekend swim meet multiple weekends during the year," Andre said.
+And it can't help but be a boost to the local economy, when 500-800 swimmers come to town to compete in weekend swim meet multiple weekends during the year.